samwhindleton/wdiroutcomes/roadmap/week10/readme.md

 Keep this information in a place where you can reference it in class.
 You don't need to turn anything in this week, but we will ask you in 1:1s about your research and the meet ups you have been going to.

-There is nothing to submit to Github this week.
+There is nothing to submit to Github.

 ## Further Reading/ Resources: